evgenyslab/Sockets/uWebSockets/README.md

-Was able to send JPEG binary data and PNG binary data and receive on JS application side as binary, and then decode using `URL.createObjectURL(event.data)`, **HOWEVER** in **CHROME** there is a limit on `ws` frame size, thus, if `uWS` sends a frame 350kB (somewhere between 300-350kB), chrome cannot handle it; however Safari was tested to work.
+Was able to send JPEG binary data and PNG binary data and receive on JS application side as binary, and then decode using `URL.createObjectURL(event.data)`, **HOWEVER** in **CHROME** there is a limit on `ws` frame size, thus, if `uWS` sends a frame 350kB (somewhere between 300-350kB), chrome cannot handle it; however Safari was tested to work. `Safari` was able to handle an 8mB image with `uWS`.

 Also used `npx create-react-app` to see if a rudimentary react app could be made with ws implementation - seems to work!

 **TODO**: figure out how to configure `ws` on chrome client-side to correctly handle large messages.